 Despite contrary evidence, 23% of those surveyed believed that age doesn't matter when it comes to fertility "as long as you lead a healthy life" and 26% believe that taking birth control impacts a woman's fertility.

 The survey also revealed that only 1 in 3 men and 28% of women know the days in a woman's menstrual cycle that it's best to conceive.

 Overall men think women's fertility declines later than do women and women think men's fertility declines later than do men!
 83% of men and 64% of women don't know what IUI (Intrauterine insemination) stands for.

 So how does your knowledge stack up?
-Infertility is defined by the World Health Organisation as ‘failure to conceive after at least one year of unprotected intercourse’.
+The World Health Organisation defines infertility as 'failure to conceive after at least one year of unprotected intercourse'.
 Are fertility issues more likely to affect men or women?
-At what age does a man’s fertility start to decline?
+At what age does a man's fertility start to decline?

-The subject has never been more relevant with the average age of mothers for births registered in Ireland steadily rising.
+The subject has never been more relevant to mothers' average age for births registered in Ireland steadily rising.
 In 2015 it was 32.5 years.
-Almost two in five (37.8%) births in 2015 were to first time mothers where the average age was 30.7 years.
+Almost two in five (37.8%) births in 2015 were to first-time mothers where the average age was 30.7 years.
 There were 65,909 births registered in Ireland in 2015.

 So why aren't we discussing fertility in Ireland?
 What should you do if you need help?
 Typically, women at 35 are half as fertile as they were at 25.
 At 40 you're half as fertile as you were at 35.

-Better technology and medical research means that many assisted reproduction options are now available.
-However one of the biggest assets when it comes to fertility is to take control and arm yourself with information early, so that potential issues can be flagged, even if you are still in your early 20s.
+Better technology & medical research means that many assisted reproduction options are now available.
+However, one of the biggest assets for fertility is to take control of your fertility & arm yourself with information early, so that potential issues can be flagged, even if you are still in your early 20s.

 Can you answer these 8 questions on fertility?
 Can you separate fertility fact from fiction?
 Take the Vhi Fertility Quiz here: